olivethree/webcam_face_masker/README.md

 This was developed during my free time as a hobby project.
 There are some limitations in version 1.0 that I am still trying to overcome, especially the low frame rate.
-Next, I'm planning on packaging the app and distribute it with an installer (possibly using the Rust-based PyOxidizer, since pyinstaller and cx_Freeze failed to accomplish this).

-- **Manuel Oliveira** (manueljbo@gmail.com)